How to Make Tuba or Bahalina (Filipino Coconut Wine)

 - First, the tuba is transferred into a plastic or glass container, though glass is preferable.
 A long time ago, gallon-sized bottles made of glass were abundant so that you can see the sediments through the glass.

 - The tuba will release some bubbles.
-Leave it in the container until the bubbles subside while the sediments form, or about three to four days.
+Leave it in the container until the bubbles subside while the sediments form, or about 3 to 4 days.
 Note: You can drink tuba in this stage or fresh from the tree.
 It has a kind of rough sweetness to it, also known as mapakla.

 Note: After each process of decantation and filtration process, the amount of liquid left will decrease.
 It is necessary to have a reserve supply of tuba in another glass bottle in order to refill the main container after the sediment is removed.
 Make sure the new container is full to the brim so that the tuba will not turn sour; then, cover it tightly.